aaron-manning/dotnet-ssh-server-docker/README.md

 ssh root@host-ip-address -p 222
 ```

 You will then have access to the following commands, and should be able to connect using IntelliJ Rider remote backend.
+Any changes stored in the (root) home directory will be persisted.

 ```
 dotnet